 From this early origin, the name was listed in a few locations, specifically, Norfolk, where some of the first records of the name were Edorard de lis Heys and John del Heys who were listed in the Hundredorum Rolls of 1273.
 The same rolls listed Nicholaa de la Hay in Lincolnshire.
 William de Hayes was listed in Northamptonshire in the 13th century as a follower of John Giffard (1232-1299), the English nobleman, but had his house plundered after the Battle of Evesham in 1265.

-Important Dates for the Häse family
+Early History of the Häse family

 This web page shows only a small excerpt of our Häse research.
 Another 90 words (6 lines of text) covering the years 1637, 1694, 1663, 1672, 1641, 1712, 1686, 1703, 1768, 1831 and 1182 are included under the topic Early Häse History in all our PDF Extended History products and printed products wherever possible.